JoeKnittel/joeknittel.github.io/_posts/2021-01-28-Setting-Up-R-and-Exploring-the-Tidyverse.md

 The language was constructed specifically for statistical computing, with many useful statistical features built directly into it.

-Just like in Python, we'll be able to work with tabular data in R by importing CSV files, Excel files, etc. into a data structure called a data frame; this can be done by utilizing nothing more than R's base package, whereas in Python we needed a supplementary package (pandas).
+Just like in Python, we'll be able to work with tabular data in R by importing CSV files, Excel files, etc. into a data structure called a **data frame**; this can be done by utilizing nothing more than R's base package, whereas in Python we needed a supplementary package (pandas).

 Due to its heritage as the de facto language for data science, R has a massive collection of packages with which we'll look to experiment in upcoming posts.